ideaSandboxInDenver/code-for-denver-site/src/markdown/howitworks.md

 Code for America (CfA) connects our organization to the wider civic technology movement.
 As a brigade of Code for America, we are able to connect with, learn, and seek inspiration from other CfA brigades.
 We also receive support in the form of some [cool tools](http://www.codeforamerica.org/brigade/tools/).

+>OUR MISSION STATEMENT:
+>Volunteer-driven, community outreach that improves people’s lives through technology.
+>
->"We design.
+><i>"We design.
 We architect.
 We explore.
 We teach.
-We empathize."
+We empathize."</i>